abrahamchandy95/MockTxns/README.md

 ### Design Principles

-- **Deterministic.** Every decision derives from a keyed stream seed: a string key (top-level seed + stream parts) is hashed with `blake2b`, the first 8 bytes seed a SplitMix64 expansion, and that initializes a PCG64 engine.
-A given `(seed, config)` yields bit-identical output on a fixed toolchain.
-The day-to-day spending simulator runs person-partitioned across hardware threads; determinism survives because every stream is seeded from entity keys, never from a shared sequence.
 - **Research-grounded.** Every probability, median, and sigma has a published citation or an explicitly documented modeling choice.
 - **Era-correct dollars.** All calibrated dollar constants are denominated in the pinned 2019 calibration year; realized amounts scale to each event's year through the embedded CPI-U (prices) and SSA AWI (wages) history, 1990–2024.
 A 1991 window opens at ≈0.53× prices and ≈0.40× wages; a 2019 window reproduces the calibrated magnitudes exactly.
 Outside coverage the scales freeze at the nearest measured year and the run declares it (never silent extrapolation).
 Statutory amounts — the BSA/CTR $10,000 threshold, note/rack denominations — deliberately do NOT scale.
 - **Era-correct lifecycles.** Personas are lifecycle states, not fixed labels: each person carries a deterministic timeline derived from their single modeled birth date — students start careers at 19–28, workers retire on SSA claiming-shaped dates (the exact 1983-Amendments full-retirement-age schedule), small businesses close on a memoryless median-five-year hazard, and everyone eventually DIES on an SSA-life-table hazard — and payroll, Social Security onset, business revenue, the spending level, and the AML customer view all follow the timeline.
 The population both persists and dies: deaths produce funerals and estates, accounts close after settlement, and a BEA-sized join cohort replenishes the customer base (macro-history H3).